imarsman/gotail/README.md

 allows you to print lines of a file stating at an offset and to show new lines in a file as they are written to the file.
 This app implements quite a few of the official tail command's options.
-It prints out a default of the last 10 lines of a file or a number that can be specified with then -n flag.
-This implementation also has flags to allow adding formatting to output, printing out the line number for each line, and the option of showing the head (first) lines instead of the tail (last) lines of a file (what the `head` command does).
-As with the original tail, support also exists for following files and printing out new lines as they are written, for example, with log files.
+It prints out a default of the last 10 lines of a file or a number that can be specified with then `-n` flag.
+This implementation also has flags to allow adding formatting to output (`p`), printing out the line number for each line (e.g. -n `+`10), and the option of showing the head (first) lines instead of the tail (last) lines of a file (`-H`) (what the `head` command does).
+As with the original tail, support also exists for following files and printing out new lines as they are written (`-f`), for example, with log files.

 ## Arguments